milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-What-is-High-Priority.md

 *The Priority Matrix (Nike don't sue me)*
 {: refdef}

+As [Sofija](https://www.linkedin.com/in/sofija-stojadinovic-524b0b175) mentions [here](https://github.com/milosmns/milosmns.github.io/pull/2#discussion_r1031378276), this is a variation of the [Eisenhower Matrix](https://www.eisenhower.me/eisenhower-matrix).
+Let's see how my interpretation differs.

 **1. Urgent, but _Not_ Impactful**: "Just do it."
 These are the things I really don't want to do, because I don't think they're important (yet).
 But these things tend to escalate quickly if ignored.
-For example, my day-to-day work includes updating security libraries, understanding a rare bug in the Canary deployment, investigating a sudden drop in analytics events or a spike in costs, approving access requests, etc. I usually force myself to do these things right away because they get done quickly and don't mess up my schedule at all.
+For example, my day-to-day work includes updating security libraries, understanding a rare bug in the Canary deployment, investigating a sudden drop in analytics events, checking on a spike in costs, approving access requests, etc. I usually force myself to do these things right away if they're small, because small things get done quickly and don't mess up my schedule at all.
 Waiting can cause them to be moved to the next category here, which I don't want.
+If the work items are large, they must also be impactful (next category) or simply divided into smaller units of work.

 **2. Urgent and Impactful**: "This is your next task!"
 There's nothing more impactful or urgent than these things.
 If it's a problem, it can't escalate any further because it's already at its worst… an example is a critical bug in our production environment.
 If we're referring to new tech or product initiatives, that's the one that will benefit your users the most… for example, the ability to edit messages in a chat app, or the ability to tip the courier in a food delivery app.
 These are things that usually take a lot of time to implement, but are of great benefit to both the users and our organization.